-PCTEL operates in two segments for reporting purposes, Connected Solutions and RF Solutions.
-The Company's chief operating decision maker uses operating profits and identified assets for the Connected Solutions and RF Solutions segments to make operating decisions.
-Each segment has its own segment manager as well as its own engineering, business development, sales and marketing, and operational general and administrative functions.
+Prior to the reorganization, PCTEL operated in two segments for reporting purposes, Connected Solutions and RF Solutions.
+The Company's CODM assessed operating profits and identified assets for the Connected Solutions and RF Solutions segments for resource allocations.
+Each segment had its own segment manager as well as its own engineering, business development, sales and marketing, and operational general and administrative functions.
 All of the Company's accounting and finance, human resources, IT and legal functions are provided on a centralized basis through the corporate function.
-The Company manages its balance sheet and cash flows centrally at the corporate level, with the exception of trade accounts receivable and inventory which are managed at the segment level.
-Each of the segment managers reports to and maintains regular contact with the chief operating decision maker to discuss operating activities, financial results, forecasts, or plans for the segment.
+The Company managed its balance sheet and cash flows centrally at the corporate level, with the exception of trade accounts receivable and inventory which were managed at the segment level.
+Each of the segment managers reported to and maintained regular contact with the CODM to discuss operating activities, financial results, forecasts, or plans for the segment.